This post may contain affiliate links. Please read our disclosure policy.

 We enjoyed our slow cooker French onion meatballs with mashed potatoes and broccoli.
 They would be good with rice, cauliflower rice, noodles or zucchini noodles too.

-According to my calculations each serving has 189 calories and
+According to my calculations, each generous serving (about 4 meatballs with sauce) has just 189 calories.

-If you like these easy slow cooker French onion meatballs, be sure to check out some of my other easy healthy Weight Watchers friendly slow cooker recipes including 4-Ingredient Skinny Slow Cooker Porcupine Meatballs, Mom’s 3 Packet Slow Cooker Roast Beef, Easy Slow Cooker Meatballs & Marinara Sauce, Slow Cooker Sausage & Peppers and Slow Cooker Sweet & Sour BBQ Meatballs
+If you like these easy French onion meatballs, be sure to check out some of my other easy healthy Weight Watchers friendly slow cooker recipes including 4-Ingredient Slow Cooker Porcupine Meatballs, Mom’s 3 Packet Slow Cooker Roast Beef, Slow Cooker Meatballs & Marinara Sauce, Slow Cooker Sausage with Peppers and Slow Cooker Sweet and Sour BBQ Meatballs

 If you’ve made these Crock Pot French Onion Meatballs, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.